Skip to main content

 Pellet therapy offers a long-acting alternative, where small, custom-compounded testosterone pellets are inserted under the skin, usually in the hip or buttock area.
 These pellets slowly release testosterone over several months, providing sustained hormone levels without the need for frequent injections.

 This method can be particularly appealing for individuals seeking convenience and consistent symptom management.
-When appropriate, Anastrozole may be co-prescribed with to manage any potential conversion of testosterone to estrogen, although this is less common in women due to the lower doses used compared to male therapy.
+When appropriate, Anastrozole may be co-prescribed with pellet therapy to manage any potential conversion of testosterone to estrogen, although this is less common in women due to the lower doses used compared to male therapy.

 The choice between injections and pellets often depends on individual preference, lifestyle, and clinical assessment.
 Both methods prioritize maintaining physiological levels to optimize benefits while minimizing risks.